fmerg/pymerkle/docs/source/merkle-proofs.rst

     In other words, Merkle-proofs are zero-knowledge except for the publication of *one* checksum.

-In Merkle-proof protocols the role of *commitment* is played by the root-hash of the tree at the moment of proof generation.
+In Merkle-proof protocols the role of *commitment* belongs to the root-hash of the tree at the moment of proof generation.
 The commitment is always available via the `.rootHash`_ property of Merkle-trees: